natelac/EuchrePy/README.md

 ## Development
 Goals for the next four days:

-- Create web client AI that can make basic random valid moves.
+## Now

 - Split server into master server and game server
-    - Master server creates game servers and fills them with players as they connect
+    - Main server creates game servers and fills them with players as they connect
     - Game server starts and plays the game when it is full
+- Create web client AI that can make basic random valid moves.
+- Create script for having many AI connect to the single main server
+- Use scalene!
+    - Supports `multiprocessing` module
-- Create network logging for the server and clients
+- More logging for the server and clients
 - Setup a grafana server / dashboard for monitoring the network

 What these match in the job description: